duner/statamic-embed-video-plugin/readme.md

 This is a plugin for Statamic to embed videos from YouTube and Vimeo.
 It (optionally) makes use of [FitVids.js][fitvids] to create fluid video embeds for responsive web designs.

 I have had some problems getting this to work on version 4.2 of Statamic but it should work fine on 1.5.
-If you have any questions, just ask me on Twitter [@asduner][twitter], [App.net][adn], or via email at <asduner@gmail.com>.
-I may write more about this on [my blog][blog].
+If you have any questions, just ask me on Twitter [@asduner][twitter].
 Special thanks to Jack McDade (@jackmcdade) for his help troubleshooting.

 I hope that this documentation is usefull.
 It is a bit lengthy but that is more for my own sake so that I can keep track of how everything works.
 It is actually extremely simple to use.

-Also, I get the sense that some of this code is a bit clunky.
-As I am new to PHP (and programming for that matter) if you have suggestions on how to clean up the code I would love to hear them.

 ##Installation
 According to the Statamic documentation: